 - Evaluation Questions: What questions will the evaluation seek to answer, based on the project's goal and objectives, implementation plan, and anticipated consequences?
 Examine the relationship between the expected outcomes, efforts, and what is important to evaluate. - Evaluation Strategy: What approach will be taken to find answers to the evaluation questions?
 What criteria will be used to assess lessons learned from the project?
-What populations will be included in the evaluation? - Data: The type of data and method of data collection will depend upon the nature of the program, the questions, and the evaluation strategy.
-What measurement instruments will be used?
-How will the baseline be established?
+What populations will be included in the evaluation? - Data: At minimum, data collection must include description of data collection plan that includes -frequency of meetings, number of competitions entered, total number of participants disaggregated into student groups, qualitative student reflections.
 There should be a combination of quantitative and qualitative data identified.
 How will project staff collect data from the various sites and organizations involved in the project?
 When considering data collection techniques, ensure that the resources are sufficient to use the proposed data collection techniques. - Evaluator(s): Specify the individuals or groups who will conduct the evaluation.
 What are the qualifications of each?
 What are the responsibilities of key personnel? - Budgeting of resources and staffing for evaluation: The application's budget should reflect sufficient funds to carry out a thorough and useful evaluation. - Dissemination: Details on how the evaluation results will be disseminated to major stakeholders and individuals interested in the project.
 Information, requirements and dissemination methods differ from stakeholder to stakeholder.
-Will information be posted on the Internet?
-Will presentations be made at important national conferences to present lessons from the project?
+Will student involvement in competitions be highlighted?
 How and when will demonstrations of the project be provided?
 Descriptions of the types of reports and other by products developed during the course of the project may be made available.

 Where many projects fail is in their management.
-Submit a detailed and time-specific management plan with pre-assigned responsibilities so as to avoid the following common errors:
+Submit a detailed and timespecific management plan with pre-assigned responsibilities so as to avoid the following common errors: